Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/main-text/abstract.typ

 === Second try:

-The analysis and quantification of Vascularization in tissues is a generally

-#pagebreak()
+The analysis and quantification of Vascularization in tissues is a challenging task due to diversity and its multiscale nature: the vascular system is present in every organ of the human body, and varies from micrometers to millimeters or even centimeters in size.
+An imaging technique capable of this level of dynamic range is Micro-CT imaging, sometimes used with contrast agents to aid in differentiation and contrast.
+In this document, we explore the process of extracting higher level structures from MicroCT images of tumors, in order to enable efficacy analysis of antiangionetic treatments.

 === Third(rough) try: